 According to experts, the fruits you give to your preschooler can also be dried, frozen, or canned.
-In fact, 100% fruit juices also count.
+In fact, 100% fresh fruit juices also count.
 As for preparation, your kids can eat the fruits as they are or include them in salads, shakes, or puree.

 Preschoolers need about 2 servings of fruits daily.
 1 serving is usually equivalent to ½ cup or 1 piece of small fruit.

-However, for fruit juice, The American Pediatric Society recommends no more than 4 ounces (118 ml) of fruit juice for kids aged 1-3; 4-6-year old kids can have as much as 6 ounces (177 ml).
+However, for fruit juice, The American Pediatric Society recommends no more than 4 ounces (118 ml) of fresh fruit juice for kids aged 1-3; 4-6-year old kids can have as much as 6 ounces (177 ml).

 Dairy or milk products are crucial for healthy bones; hence, parents must not forget including them during meal planning.

 Preschoolers need about 2 to 3 glasses of milk per day.
 Please focus on healthy sources with high calcium and low-fat or fat-free products.
 Examples of healthy choices are: